-

 Ancient mountain ranges

 In the incredibly flat landscape of south-western Australia, it is unusual to be able to see so many hills (even mountains!).
-That’s because you are standing in the middle of a major collision zone between Antarctica and Australia, which pushed up these mountains over a billion years ago.
+That’s because you are standing in the middle of a major collision zone between continental plates which pushed up these mountains over a billion years ago.

-The two main ranges you can see are the Stirling Ranges to the North East (to your left), and the Porongurups to the East (straight ahead).
-You might notice that these two mountain ranges have different shapes – the Stirlings generally have a sharper and more jaggedy skyline with pointy peaks and exposed cliff faces, whereas the Porongurups are more gently curved and tend to have more rounded tops to their peaks.
+The two main ranges you can see are the Stirling Range (Koi Kyenunu-ruff) to the north east (to your left), and the Porongurup Range (Borongur) to the east (straight ahead).
+You might notice that these two mountain ranges have different shapes – the Stirlings generally have a sharper and more jaggedy skyline with pointy peaks and exposed cliff faces, whereas the Porongurup Range is more gently curved and tends to have more rounded tops to its peaks.

 This is because these two mountain ranges were formed in very different ways, and have very different geological histories.
-Dive deeper into the story of how the Stirling Ranges and Porongurup Ranges were formed.
+Dive deeper into the story of how the Stirling Range and Porongurup Range were formed.

 Settler history